Masters of Time — A. E. van Vogt | Fantasy Press First Edition, 1950

 First edition, first printing, Fantasy Press, Reading, Pennsylvania, 1950.
 Illustrations by Edd Cartier.
 Condition: Near Fine in Very Good dust jacket.

-The boards are tan — the second priority issue per Currey.
-The book itself is a strong example of the grade: binding tight with no lean, corners sharp and unbumped, pages extraordinarily clean — a genuinely uncommon find in a 75-year-old paperstock.
+The book itself presents well above what the binding's origins might suggest: tight with no lean, corners sharp and unbumped, pages extraordinarily clean — a genuinely uncommon find in a 75-year-old copy.
 The front board carries a very small black spot, noted for transparency; pastedowns show light toning consistent with age.
 The back board and spine display the slightest amount of soiling.

 Collector's Note